let-def/lrgrep/docs/kernel/automata.md

 }

 val make : 'g grammar -> 'g Redgraph.graph -> ('g, 'r) branch index -> 'g K.t -> ('g, 'r) t
+(** Returns a closure: given a continuation, produces the corresponding NFA state.
+    States are memoized by hash-consing on the continuation. *)

 val from_branches : 'g grammar -> 'g Redgraph.graph -> ('g, 'r) branches -> ('g, 'r) NFA.t vector
+(** Builds initial NFA states for all branches. *)
 ```

 Builds the NFA by recursively deriving continuations.
-Uses `K.derive` to compute transitions, then partitions them by label equivalence (via `IndexRefine.annotated_partition`) to merge transitions with the same filter/captures/usage.
+Uses `K.derive` to compute transitions, then partitions them by label equivalence (via `IndexRefine.annotated_partition`) to merge transitions with the same filter, captures, and usage.

 Transitions are lazy — NFA states are only materialized when explored during determinization.